-Having already damaged its famous facade and with work commencing to gut the theatre, the demolition was halted by the city.
-The owner soon forfeited the property, and the damaged and stripped RKO Keith’s Theatre has sat and waited for its final demolition for almost 30 years.
+Having already damaged its famous façade and with work commencing to gut the theatre, the demolition was halted by the city.
+The owner soon forfeited the property, and the damaged and stripped RKO Keith’s Theatre then sat and waited its fate.

 Several plans have come and gone to convert the building into apartments, but it sat vacant for 35 years, some enthusiasts hoping that at least something could be saved.
 It was not to be, as the auditorium and front of the building were demolished in summer of 2021.
 The lobby (which is protected) has been saved to be incorporated into the new building on the site.